 Sullivan is a typical junior employee; he is seen as one of three character not to have had a costume change during the film.
 Whilst he is earning a decent salary from conversations with his colleague, he wears what could be described as an off the shelf suit.
 His tie is a simple blue / grey striped tie.

-He is a person who does enjoy his job, but is not involved in the trappings of working for an investment bank.
+Sullivan is a person who does enjoy his job, but he is not involved in the trappings of working for an investment bank.

 Penn Badgley – Seth Bregman – junior Risk analyst

-He is a person who wants the banker life of a high salary and he dresses slightly smarter than Sullivan, but like Sullivan he only wears one suit throughout the film.
+He is a person who wants the banker life of a high salary and he dresses slightly smarter than Sullivan.
+However, like Sullivan he only wears one suit throughout the film.
 His suit is a mid grey suit white shirt and grey tie, in a way it is emulating Bettany’s suit.
 His suit is let down by his white socks.

 Peter and Seth are paired together as the new generation of bank employees.
 They are not as smartly tailored as their peers, but being new entrants their suits and style is more function over style.